Flagsmith/flagsmith-docs/docs/clients/client-side/javascript.md

 Can be called both before or after you're done initialising the project.
 Calling identify before will prevent flags being fetched twice.
 */
-flagsmith.identify('bullet_train_sample_user'); //This will create a user in the dashboard if they don't already exist
+flagsmith.identify('flagsmith_sample_user'); //This will create a user in the dashboard if they don't already exist

 //Standard project initialisation
 flagsmith.init({